The Terrorist's Dilemma

 The Terrorist's Dilemma demonstrates the management constraints inherent to terrorist groups and sheds light on specific organizational details that can be exploited to more efficiently combat terrorist activity.

-Jacob N. Shapiro is assistant professor of politics and international affairs at Princeton University and codirects the Empirical Studies of Conflict Project.
+Jacob N. Shapiro is associate professor of politics and international affairs at Princeton University and codirects the Empirical Studies of Conflict Project.